volverjs/form-vue/README.md

 app.mount('#app')
 ```

-By default [`@volverjs/ui-vue`](https://github.com/volverjs/ui-vue) components must be defined globally but can be lazy loaded with `lazyLoad` option.
 If the schema is omitted, the plugin only share the options to the forms created with the [composable](https://github.com/volverjs/form-vue/#composable).

 ### VvForm